Alex-Werner/TyrDB/README.md

 #### Q : Why the name

-A mix between my own interest for naming with nordic gods (or gods in general) many of my softwares, and due to LokiDB existing with similar purpose (with limitation that weren't suiting my needs).
+It's a tribute to LokiDB existing with similar purpose (with limitation that weren't suiting my needs).
 Therefore TyrDB.

 ### Q : Links ?